willseward/auth0-user-invite-extension/README.md

 This extension makes it possible to invite users to your Auth0 account, either individually or in bulk.

-TODO: This repo is based off the GitHub Deployments extension and is in the process of being modified.

 ## Running

 ### Local Development